Map Control 2025 – Tactical Minimap

 Low Ground Advantages

-• Good for ambushes
+• Great for ambushes

-• Easier to hide
+• Easier to conceal oneself

 Sound Cues & Information Control